kammitama5/kammitama5.github.io/_posts/2021-6-18-Friday-June-18th.md

 ## Reflections on the Week (RLOS, internship, crazy week, puzzles)

 ## This week was pretty crazy!
-- This week, I got up at 3am Monday through Friday, attended the Nordic Probabilistic AI workshop, skipped a bit near the end to attend some other meetings or take a nap, and then continued on to my internship hours from noon to 8pm each day.
+- This week, I got up at 3am Monday through Friday, attended the Nordic Probabilistic AI workshop (which ran until noon each day), skipped a bit near the end to attend some other meetings or take a nap, and then continued on to my internship hours from noon to 8pm each day.
 Yes; it is absolutely true that near the end of the week, I was very burned out.
 In fact, I used my lunch time today to take a nap, and I'm pretty sure there was snoring.
 There was also a time or two I started a call (not at my internship; I was very awake for that time!), started taking notes and then woke up to see the presenter had ended the call.
 So yeah, it was rough.